DillonOLeary/shelter_project/README.md

 To solve this, I created two solutions:

 ## Google Suite Solution
 This solution uses the Google Suite to handle data intake and report generation.
-I strongly prefer this solution given my understanding of the requirements and I only worked on the FastAPI solution to highlight my coding.
+I strongly prefer this solution given my understanding of the requirements, I only worked on the FastAPI solution to highlight my coding.
 - Donation Registration Form: `https://forms.gle/Cjf4HdFWKvvPTjcf8`
   - staff can record donations here
 - Donation Distribution Form: `https://forms.gle/dqnYfcab7yVNYmkE9`